 MDS can be used for all pressure points over the body including the sacrum, the elbows, the butt, the hips, the heels, the knees, the shoulders, the spine and the back of the skull.
 The application in these sites all have in common is that the skin while applying the Miracle Dressing should be stretched to its maximum, so that as the patient moves that joint, it’s not going to be pulling the miracle dressing itself.

 Applying MDS to Elbow for Pressure Sore Prevention

 If MDS is purely for preventative care, use one 2 by 4-inch Miracle Dressing placed right over that pressure point.
-If the pressure or vulnerable skin is on the outside or inside of the elbow, then the position of placement should be on the extended arm and you can place that right over the pressure point.

 It is very important to have the skin in a stretched position as you apply the Miracle Dressing.
 (Elbow flexed if on the tip, or elbow extended if on medial or lateral side.)

 Applying MDS to Elbow with Existing Pressure Sore

 If there was a wound on either of these positions, use a second miracle dressing overlapping the wound.
 So that the wound itself would have a double layer of Miracle Dressing.

 The knee is exactly the same as the elbow as far as placement of Miracle Dressing in the stretched position.
 Thus, the placement of the miracle dressing on the medial or lateral aspects of the knee will be in the fully extended position while placing MDS.